mit-pdos/sigmaos/cpython3.11/Doc/reference/compound_stmts.rst

    ...
    ExceptionGroup('', (BlockingIOError()))

-An :keyword:`!except*` clause must have a matching expression; it cannot be ``except*:``.
+An :keyword:`!except*` clause must have a matching type, and this type cannot be a subclass of :exc:`BaseExceptionGroup`.
-Furthermore, this expression cannot contain exception group types, because that would have ambiguous semantics.

 It is not possible to mix :keyword:`except` and :keyword:`!except*` in the same :keyword:`try`.
 :keyword:`break`, :keyword:`continue` and :keyword:`return`